tanyaweaver/python-dev-accelerator/source/schedule/week07/tue.rst

 Demo
 ====

-..
-Deploying a basic WSGI app to AWS
+* Insertion Sort

-* Interacting with Django Forms.
+* Setting up EC2 and RDS to communicate with each-other

 Assignments
 ===========